GuideFebruary 10, 2026

 Our Recommendation

 There's no single right answer for every family.
 But if your primary concern is controlling exactly what your kids can watch on YouTube, a whitelist approach (like NestTube) is fundamentally safer than any filtering approach.
+If you'd like a step-by-step walkthrough, see our safe YouTube setup guide.

 Filtering tries to catch bad content after the fact.
 Whitelisting ensures only good content gets through in the first place.
 It's the difference between a security guard checking IDs at the door versus trying to remove troublemakers after they're already inside.